dcmi/dctap/TAPprimer.md

 A single profile can serve a variety of needs: metadata creation support, metadata validation, metadata exchange, metadata selection, and mapping between metadata from different sources.

-## The TAP
+## Using a TAP

+The TAP specifies only a few rules in its creation and interpretation.
 In the TAP, all of the columns are optional with the exception of the propertyID.
 The order of the columns is not significant as they are identified by their column headers.
-The TAP can be used to create very simple profiles, but also allows for extension where needed.
+For the purposes of interoperability, multiple values in any table cells are to be treated as alternatives to each other, and the separator value for alternatives should be communicated to users of the TAP data for best results.
+Each row is to be interpreted independently of all other rows, and a `propertyID` can appear on more than one row.
+When used for validation, all rules on a single row must be part of the validation logic.

-The TAP defines rules that may be used to create and to validate metadata.
-It does not itself perform validation.
-Creation and validation are functions of applications that would use the rules that the profile expresses.
+While the TAP defines rules that may be used to create and to validate metadata, it does not itself perform validation.
+Creation and validation of metadata are functions of applications that would use the rules that the profile expresses.

 The basic TAP is described below.
 However, it is acknowledged that many application profiles will need more than what the TAP provides.
 Some such extensions are illustrated in the TAP Cookbook.
-For the purposes of interoperability, though, one should assume that multiple values in any table cells are to be treated as alternatives to each other, and that the separator value for alternatives should be communicated to users of the TAP data for best results.

-## Statements, Properties, and their values
+## Statement templates
 Metadata consists of statements that include a property and a value.
 Each statement is an assertion of  a single characteristic of an entity, like the age of a person, or the relationship between two entities such as a person being the author of a document.
 The value may be a link, such as something that is addressed on the web, or may be characters that can represent strings or numbers.

 The profile defines rules for the statements and provides further information to assist in the creation of consistent metadata.
 The simplest profile is a list of properties that will be considered valid for use in your metadata.
 A property must have been previously defined in a metadata vocabulary, preferably with an IRI to identify it, such as http://purl.org/dc/terms/title and http://xmlns.com/foaf/0.1/familyName.
 Most profiles also include the rules that define specific constraints on the values in the statements.
 For example, values are usually expected to be a specific data type.
 Content of the value can be further constrained, such as requiring one value found in a picklist.
-Each row in the TAP defines a pattern for matching metadata statements.
+Each row in the TAP defines a pattern for matching metadata statements, and these patterns are called **statement templates**.

 ### Property identifier
 ***Element:*** <code>propertyID</code>